imyashkale/portfolio/docs/certifications/certifications.md

 ## Phase 02

 Continuing my certification journey, Phase 02 has been successfully completed with the achievement of a significant milestone.
-This phase focused on deepening my expertise in infrastructure as code, particularly with Terraform, further enhancing my capabilities in cloud infrastructure management and deployment.
+This phase focused my expertise in infrastructure as code, particularly with Terraform, further enhancing my capabilities in cloud infrastructure management and deployment.

 | Certifications                                        | Completed Status    |
 |-------------------------------------------------------|:-------------------:|